-- Upon receipt of full payment slots are secured and confirmation and additional information will be emailed.
+- Upon receipt of full payment slots are secured and confirmation and additional information will be emailed closer to the event.

-- Due to the popularity of this event Dig Days fill quickly and participants may sign up for only one session per season.
+- Due to the popularity of this event Dig Days fill quickly and we ask that participants sign up for only one session per season.